bdrach/alep/README.md

 # Making Changes
 ## Modifying the Markup

+You need Python and Sphinx installed to generate the website.
+If you have Python, run `pip install Sphinx` to install Sphinx.

-To modify content, make changes to the files in the **markup/** directory.
-Generate the website by running `make` on your command line from the root directory of the project, **alep/**.
-View your changed content by opening the newly-created **_html/index.html** in your browser.
+To modify content, make changes to the files in the **content/** directory.
+Generate the website by running `make html` on your command line from the root directory of the project, **alep/**.
+View your changed content by viewing **_build/html/index.html** in your browser.

 One you have made your changes, commit them.  `git commit -a`